Disagreement-based Active Learning in Online Settings: Problem Formulation

-The function $\eta(x)$ given in \eqref{eq:eta} is an indicator of the noise level in the labels governed by $\mathbb P_{Y|X}$.
-A special case, referred to as the realizable/separable case, is when the labels are deterministic with probability $1$, and $\eta(x)$ ($\mathbb P_{Y|X=x}$ as well) assumes only values of $0$ and $1$.
-In this case, the Bayes optimal classifier $h^*$ is error-free.
+The function $\eta(x)$ given in \eqref{eq:eta} is a measure of the feature noise level at $x$.
+The noise-free case is when labels are deterministic: $\mathbb P_{Y|X=x}$, hence $\eta(x)$, assumes only values of $0$ and $1$.
+In this case, the optimal classifier $h^*$ is error-free.
+This is referred to as the realizable case with perfectly separable data.